Abbas the Great: Reducing the Qizilbash's power and Caucasus invasions

-Shah Abbas I of Persia.
-Near-contemporary frescoe from the Palace of Chehel Sotoun, depicting Abbas the Great welcoming an Uzbek ruler, Vali Muhammad Khan.
-Isfahan, painted circa 1647-50.
+Near-contemporary portrait of Shah Abbas I, from the Palace of Chehel Sotoun, Isfahan.
+Commissioned by his grandson Abbas II, circa 1647–50.

 The Qizilbash had provided the backbone of the Safavid army from the very beginning of Safavid rule and they also occupied many posts in the government.
 As a result, effective power in the state in the early days of the dynasty was held by the Qizilbash, leaving the shah often powerless.
 To counterbalance their power and as a decisive answer to this problem, Abbas turned to the newly introduced members of Iranian society (an initiative put in place by Shah Tahmasp I) the ghulams (a word literally meaning "slaves").
 From these newly introduced slaves, the Shah created a military force of up to 37,000 soldiers, completely funded by the Crown.
 This weakened the power that the Qizilbash had against the crown significantly as they no longer had a "military monopoly" in Iran.
 Like the janissaries of the neighbouring Ottoman Empire, the ghulams were mainly Georgians, Circassians and Armenians who had been brought into Iran en masse (by conquest and slave trade), had converted or had been converted to Islam, and had taken up service in the army, royal household or the civil administration, and were loyal only to the shah.
 Under Abbas' leadership this new grouping in Iranian society (also called the third force) grew in influence and power, with many thousands of ethnic Georgians, Circassians and Armenians becoming an integral part of Iranian society and taking up key government, royal household and military positions.